Ascend/modelzoo/built-in/ACL_TensorFlow/Official/cv/PSPnet101_for_ACL/README.md

-# CTPN inference for Tensorflow
+# PSPNet101 inference for Tensorflow

-This repository provides a script and recipe to Inference the
+This repository provides a script and recipe to Inference the PSPNet101 model.

 ## Quick Start Guide